Ops Command Center v3.2.1

 Article Content

-If you run a dental practice—or a group of them—you already know where the money leaks.
+If you run a dental practice, you already know where the money leaks.
 Open chair time.
 Denied claims that take 45 minutes to rework.
-New patient intake forms that someone has to manually enter into your PMS.
-Supply orders that are either too much or not enough, never right.
+Intake forms someone has to manually enter into your PMS.
+Supply orders that are never quite right.

-Let me be direct: most “AI for dental” marketing is about clinical imaging and diagnostics.
-That’s fine work, but it’s not what’s killing your profitability.
-What’s killing your profitability is the invisible factory running behind your front desk—the non-value-adding administrative work that consumes 30-40% of your staff’s time without producing a dollar of revenue.
+Most “AI for dental” marketing focuses on clinical imaging and diagnostics.
+That’s not what’s killing your profitability.
+What’s killing your profitability is the admin work behind your front desk — consuming 30-40% of staff time without producing a dollar of revenue.

 When your office manager goes on vacation, the wheels wobble.
-When your billing specialist leaves, denied claims pile up for weeks.
-When the front desk is slammed, the phone rolls to voicemail and new patients go somewhere else.
+When your billing specialist leaves, denied claims pile up.
+When the front desk is slammed, the phone rolls to voicemail and new patients go elsewhere.

-Open chair time is the most expensive problem in dentistry.
-A hygiene chair that sits empty for an hour costs you $150-300 in lost production.
-Multiply that by a few gaps per day across multiple operatories, and you’re looking at $100K+ in annual lost revenue per location.
+A hygiene chair sitting empty for an hour costs $150-300 in lost production.
+Multiply across multiple operatories and you’re looking at $100K+ in annual lost revenue per location.
+Not because you don’t have patients — because your scheduling process can’t optimize the variables fast enough:

 • Patient preferences and availability